 “Roughly 25.8% of internet users use ad blockers.”

 Cybersecurity professionals generally know the risks behind adverts on the internet and have a superior understanding about how cybercriminals can use ads to carry out fraudulent activities.
 With that in mind, you could guess that the above statistic would be much higher for anyone who works in the cybersecurity industry.

 So, we know that organic search traffic is fundamental in driving traffic, relevant leads, and quality opportunities.
-Now we need to talk about what the fundamentals should be to create Authority Pages that are important to your prospects and customers.
+Now we need to talk about what the fundamentals should be to create Pillar Pages that are important to your prospects and customers.

 A solution page is all about the organization.
 It should feature the company’s solutions and how they help their customers.
 In the process, they are offering insights into why the reader should be asking for a product or service demonstration and/or filling in a “Contact Us” form.
 This is the area for promotional material.
 Does Google want to promote this kind of content?
 Nope.